 Solar Power Off-Grid

-Off-grid solar power systems (otherwise known as stand-alone power systems or remote-area power systems) are those that operate independently of existing utility power supplies.
-Off-grid solar could be the right solution for you if you live in a remote location and are unable to access grid-connected electricity, or are choosing to live a self-sufficient lifestyle with minimal impact on our environment.
+Off-grid solar power Tasmania systems (otherwise known as stand-alone power systems or remote-area power systems) are those that operate independently of existing utility power supplies.
+Off-grid solar could be the right solution for you if you live in a remote location and are unable to access grid-connected electricity, or are choosing to live a self-sufficient lifestyle with minimal impact on our environment (see the solar panel diagram below).

 Off-grid solar power systems are specifically designed for autonomous solar energy generation, and incorporate batteries and generators to maintain a constant supply of electricity to your home, shack or farm.
 These systems are for the most part fully automatic with digital monitoring and minimal maintenance.